templ-fun/evm-protocol/README.md

 - **Bootstrap scenario**: The priest starts as the only council member and gets a single bootstrap seat to add a second member.
 Council governance should not be enabled until at least 3 members exist to ensure resilience.

 #### Instant Quorum Execution & endTime Mutation
-When instant quorum is satisfied (default: 100% of eligible voters cast YES votes), proposals execute immediately:
+When instant quorum is satisfied (default: 100% of eligible voters cast YES votes), proposals can be executed immediately:
-- **Behavior**: Upon reaching the instant quorum threshold, the contract **mutates the proposal's `endTime` to `block.timestamp`** (contracts/TemplBase.sol:888), effectively closing the voting window and enabling immediate execution.
+- **Behavior**: Upon reaching the instant quorum threshold, the contract **mutates the proposal's `endTime` to `block.timestamp`** (contracts/TemplBase.sol:888), effectively closing the voting window; an explicit `executeProposal` call is still required to perform the action.
 - **Why this matters**:
   - The `endTime` field no longer reflects the originally configured voting period when instant quorum triggers.
   - This is **by design** to allow rapid execution when overwhelming support exists.